 These problems may be exacerbated by an all-too-typical response by some members of the medical community when confronted by patients in pain.
 They can’t see or measure the pain, so they dismiss it with a common refrain; you just have to live with it.

-If you’ve been told to “deal with it,” you should know that at The Center for Pain Management, we pay special attention to your suffering and take it seriously.
+If you’ve been told to “deal with it,” you should know that at The Center for Musculoskeletal Disorders, we pay special attention to your suffering and take it seriously.
 With medical expertise and compassion, we provide solutions to help you cope with and hopefully eliminate the constant presence of your pain.

 Understanding Your Pain